grosser/logrecycler/Readme.md

 ## TODO
 - support `--version` in released binary by messing with the workflow
 - `glog: full` to also capture `location` and `thread`
-- extract code into multiple files / modules
-- support json log parsing and rewrite
+- support json log parsing and rewriting
 - basic benchmark of memory/cpu overhead (without counting startup time)
 - examples for metric server / autoscaler / node problem detector
 - detect closed stdin and abort
-- makefile that runs everything locally